 Emergency Notification List

-Provide a list of agencies and phone numbers that must be contacted in event of an emergency or spill. spills that reach the waters of the United States, migrate beyond the property boundaries, or otherwise constitute a threat to the environment or to public safety.
-Such a list should include PA DEP (see the Appendix); PA Emergency Management Agency; National Response Center; local police and fire departments; the local sewer authority (for discharges to the sewer system); and downstream water authorities.
+Prepare a list of phone numbers for the federal state and local agencies that must be contacted in event of an emergency or spill.
+Agency notification is required for spills that reach the waters of the United States, migrate beyond the property boundaries, or otherwise constitute a threat to the environment or to public safety.
+Such a list should include the National Response Center, PA DEP (see the Appendix); PA Emergency Management Agency; local police and fire departments; the local sewer authority (for discharges to the sewer system); and downstream water authorities.

 Effective Date